Cahir GAA: Ladies football

-The Ladies Football Club in Cahir is one of the most successful in Tipperary, fielding teams in U12, U14, U16, Minor, Junior and Intermediate.
-In 2004 the Cahir U14 Girls won the Féile Peil Na nÓg Division 3 final.
-In 2007 the Cahir U12 Girls won the Health Service Executive (HSE) sponsored Community Games national final.
-Also in 2007, 2008 and 2009 the Cahir U14 Ladies have reached the Féile Final for three years in a row, narrowly missing out on the All-Ireland title each year.
+The Ladies Football Club in Cahir is one of the most successful in Tipperary.
+It fields teams at U12, U14, U16, Minor, Junior and Intermediate levels.
+In 2004, the Cahir U14 Girls won the Féile Peil Na nÓg Division 3 final.
+In 2007, the Cahir U12 Girls won the Health Service Executive (HSE) sponsored Community Games national final.
+Also in 2007, 2008 and 2009 the Cahir U14 Ladies have reached the Féile Final for three consecutive seasons, narrowly missing out on the All-Ireland title each year.
 In 2010, the U14 girls won the Division 3 final, meeting Shane O’Neill's of Camlough, County Armagh in the final.
-The Cahir Ladies have received county titles in the 'A' division in every age group.
-Throughout the years, they have fielded many county players at U14, U16, Minor and Senior levels.
-In 2010, there were four U14 county players, seven U16 county players, two Minor county player and four Senior county players.

 Camogie

-The Camogie Club in Cahir holds many County Titles.
-Recently the U12 and U14 teams have been brought up to the 'A' division.
-The U12 have county 'A' titles and the U14 narrowly missing out.
-The Club currently has three U14 county players.
-Also in 2009 the U14 girls team won the HSE Community Games County Title.
-They got to the Munster Final which they lost by one point to Doughlas of Cork who went on to win the National Title.
-In 2010 the U14 girls team won the HSE Community Games County title and the Munster final.
-They went on to the national finals where they defeated Claregalway in the semi-final and Lucan Sarsfields in the final, becoming All-Ireland Champions.
+The camogie club in Cahir holds a number of county titles.
+The U12 team have won a county 'A' title.
+In 2009, the U14 girls team won the HSE Community Games county title.
+They also reached the Munster Final which they lost by one point to Douglas of Cork who went on to win the national title.
+In 2010, the U14 girls team won the HSE Community Games county title and the Munster final.
+They went on to the national finals where they defeated Claregalway in the semi-final and Lucan Sarsfields in the final, becoming All-Ireland champions.